The following Rules apply to all MGC Guests, including Dress Code, Weapons Policy and Photograph Policy.

 - Costumes must remain within the wearer’s immediately area and may not impede foot traffic or present trip hazard to other guests.
 Problematic costume pieces may include, but are not limited to, tentacles, tails, fake appendages, and so on.

-- These rules may not be broken at any time, including for the Spooky Pinball Cosplay Contest.
+- These rules may not be broken at any time, including for any Cosplay Contests.

 The Midwest Gaming Classic is a welcoming environment with thousands of gamers that come to share their love of gaming.
 Because of that, we have come up with a weapons policy that must be adhered to by all attendees.
 This includes items which may appear as weapons as part of a costume.